 The Ministry of Environment and Water (MOEW) and the Ministry of Health (MH) have statutory duties to monitor environmental radioactivity throughout Bulgaria (National System for Environmental Monitoring - NSEM), including in the vicinity of the Kozloduy NPP.
-(The national environmental radioactivity monitoring programme was not subject of the present verification; information with regard to these laboratories can be found in the Commission's verification report concerning the Kozloduy-NPP.
+The present verification covered part of the national monitoring in southern Bulgaria.
+Additional information with regard to national monitoring can be found in the Commission's verification report concerning the Kozloduy NPP, 2007.